kang-lee-lab/lab-surveys/README.md

 ## Development

-The "main" branch is locked, and all changes should come in the form of a pull request (PR) on GitHub from your development branch.
+The `main` branch is locked, and all changes should come in the form of a pull request (PR) on GitHub from your development branch.

+Please name your branches `<yourname>/<issue_ID>/<brief description of your changes>`.

 Please test your application in the QA Heroku environment (https://dashboard.heroku.com/apps/kangleelab-surveys-qa) before pushing to the "main" branch (you can deploy a branch on Heroku)